-This activity will encourage students to think more deeply about the story by writing about the concept of overcoming obstacles.
+This activity will encourage students to think more deeply about the story by writing about the concept of life connections.

-1. Remind students what they discussed regarding the story characters who overcome obstacles and what they discussed about their own experiences.
-Ask them to recall some of the qualities that the story characters and that they, themselves, had that allowed them to be successful.
-2. Tell students they will now have a chance to talk and write about overcoming obstacles.
-Have them first meet in small groups to recall and share ideas, using these questions to guide their discussions:
+- 1. Remind students what they discussed regarding the life connections evident in Fatima's life.
+Ask them to recall some of the qualities that Fatima had that allowed her to be successful in using early learning to meet the important challenge of making a tent.
+Ask them to also recall the qualities that they, themselves, had that allowed them to be successful in the same way.
+Tell students they will now have a chance to talk and write about life connections. - 2.
+Have students first meet in small groups to recall and share ideas, using these questions to guide their discussions: What were the connections they observed in their own lives or the life of someone else?
+How was early learning used to meet an important challenge?
+Were any of Fatima's qualities observable in the situations they are discussing?